brwyatt/NetworkSim/README.md

 sim.add_device(SW)
 ```

-By default, `Device`s have a single port, and `Switch`es have 4.
-You can see the current state of the simulation, and see that the devices have been added with the `show()` function, which will output all devices and their ports (including their hardware ("MAC") addresses), as well as their in/out queue sizes.
+By default, `Device`s have a single interface, and `Switch`es have 4.
+You can see the current state of the simulation, and see that the devices have been added with the `show()` function, which will output all devices and their interfaces (including their hardware ("MAC") addresses), as well as their in/out queue sizes.

 ```
 sim.show()